-Chevrolet is killing off its most affordable EV, the Bolt.
-The first generation Bolt debuted in 2016 and the updated version arrived in 2022, making the small EV that much more appealing with a sharp redesign and new technology.
-But now, in part due to a massive battery-related recall that halted production and GM's plan to move every EV to an Ultium platform, the Bolt won't stick around past 2023.
+Chevrolet is killing off its most affordable EV, the Bolt – for now.
+The first generation Bolt debuted in 2016 and the updated version arrived in 2022, making the small EV much more appealing with a sharp redesign and new technology.
+But there is hope for the future as Chevrolet promises a new Bolt riding atop its advanced Ultium EV platform.
+When that new Bolt will debut remains to be seen.

 The bigger Bolt EUV arrived with Chevy's refresh in 2022 boasting more interior passenger space, and for the first time, Super Cruise on a Chevy product.
-It too, though, was a victim of that larger recall and stop-sale that halted production of the Bolt in February of last year.
+It too, though, was discontinued.
+It's unclear whether the new Ultium-based Bolt expected in the next few years will also include the larger EUV.

 Chrysler is rolling out just a few thousand examples of the 300 sedan for the 2023 model year; only 2,300 units are available for buyers this year in both V8 and V6 variants.
 This 300, though, marks the end of the line for the muscle car after this generation survived 18 years following its debut for the 2005 model year.

 Dodge is reluctantly discontinuing the Challenger as the automaker moves to electrification, specifically with the arrival of the new Charger Daytona SRT EV.
 As one final act, though, Dodge released a variety of "Last Call" special edition Challengers, including the limited Demon 170 with 1,025 horsepower and a ridiculous 0-60 time of just 1.7 seconds.